tom1209-netizen/vit-tiny-accelerator/fpga/docs/gemm_core.md

 ### 2. `processing_element`

-- Each PE performs `acc_out <= acc_out + (a_in * b_in)` whenever both inputs are valid.
+- Each PE performs `acc_out <= acc_out + (a_in * b_in)` whenever both inputs are valid, tracking how many MACs have been observed.
 - `a_in` propagates to the right each cycle, `b_in` propagates downward, so every value participates in multiple MACs.
-- `clear_acc` synchronous reset is driven by `start_tile` to zero all accumulators between tiles.
+- `clear_acc` synchronous reset is driven by `start_tile` to zero all accumulators and their MAC counters between tiles.
+- After `ARRAY_SIZE` accumulations the PE asserts `acc_done`, which stays high until the next tile and guarantees the exposed value will no longer change.

 ### 3. `systolic_array`

 - 8×8 grid created with Verilog `generate` loops.
 - Internal wiring arrays route `a` horizontally and `b` vertically, maintaining valid bits alongside data.
-- Exposes all 64 accumulator taps (`acc_out_r_c`) so the collector can read them without additional buffering.
+- Exposes all 64 accumulator taps (`acc_out_r_c`) and their matching `acc_done_r_c` flags so the collector can read them without additional buffering or speculation.
-- Raises `array_active` whenever any PE sees valid A and B operands simultaneously, which lets the top level know exactly when the pipeline is empty.
+- Raises `array_active` whenever any PE sees valid A and B operands simultaneously (handy for debug/visibility).

 ### 4. Tile Control Logic (inside `gemm_core_top`)

-- Monitors `TLAST` on both input streams (`a_last_handshake`, `b_last_handshake`).
-- Arms an output-start request once both matrices are fully received and immediately fires a one-cycle `start_output` pulse when `array_active` drops to zero.
-- Tracks whether output has started so that a new `start_tile` resets the finite-state machine cleanly.
+- Pulses `start_tile` to clear accumulators and arm both the systolic array and the output collector.
+- Relies on each PE’s `acc_done` indicator and the collector’s gating to ensure only finalized values leave the core, so no extra flush or TLAST bookkeeping is required beyond what the AXI sources already provide.

 ### 5. `output_collector`

 - Uses a simple FSM with `(row_idx, col_idx)` pointers and a helper function to address the flattened accumulator wires.
-- Issues AXI beats whenever idle or the previous beat has been accepted. `m_axis_tvalid` remains deasserted during idle/flush periods.
+- Issues an AXI beat only when all cells that would be packed into that beat have asserted `acc_done`, so partial sums are never leaked.
+- `m_axis_tvalid` remains deasserted during idle/wait periods and asserts immediately once the targeted accumulators finish.
 - Drives `done` high alongside the final `TLAST`.

 ## Example Tile Sequence